eslint/eslint/docs/src/extend/custom-processors.md

 #### Processor `meta` Object

 Each processor can also specify its own `meta` object.
 This information is used when the processor object is passed directly to `processor` in a configuration.
 In that case, ESLint doesn't know which plugin the processor belongs to.
+The `meta.name` property should match the processor name and the `meta.version` property should match the npm package version for your processors.
+The easiest way to accomplish this is by reading this information from your `package.json`.

 Example: